Euclideon/udSDKSamples/README.md

   - Example: Exporting Camera flythrough's to Video files

 - **discussion** – Denotes a discussion on the board that does not relate to a specific feature.
-  - Example: Vault Client's loading screen should display landmarks from around the world
+  - Example: udStream's loading screen should display landmarks from around the world

 - **fixed** – When possible, we will mark issues that have been completed internally.
 Unfortunately we cannot say specifically when the next release that includes the change will be.